peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 ### FromObject
     public static CBORObject FromObject​(com.upokecenter.numbers.EInteger bigintValue) Generates a CBOR object from an arbitrary-precision integer.
+The CBOR object is generated as follows: <ul> <li>If the number is null, returns CBORObject.Null.</li> <li>Otherwise, if the number is greater than or equal to -(2^64) and less than 2^64, the CBOR object will have the object type Integer and the appropriate value.</li>
+ <li>Otherwise, the CBOR object will have tag 2 (zero or positive) or
+ 3 (negative) and the appropriate value.</li></ul>

 **Parameters:**

-* <code>bigintValue</code> - An arbitrary-precision value.
+* <code>bigintValue</code> - An arbitrary-precision integer.
+Can be null.

 **Returns:**

-* A CBOR number.
+* The given number encoded as a CBOR object.
+Returns CBORObject.Null if <code>bigintValue</code> is null.

 ### FromObject
     public static CBORObject FromObject​(com.upokecenter.numbers.EFloat bigValue) Generates a CBOR object from an arbitrary-precision binary floating-point number.
+The CBOR object is generated as follows (this is a change in version 4.0): <ul> <li>If the number is null, returns CBORObject.Null.</li> <li>Otherwise, if the number expresses infinity, not-a-number, or negative zero, the CBOR object will have tag 269 and the appropriate format.</li> <li>Otherwise, if the number's exponent is at least 2^64 or less than -(2^64), the CBOR object will have tag 265 and the appropriate format.</li>
+ <li>Otherwise, the CBOR object will have tag 5 and the appropriate
+ format.</li></ul>

 **Parameters:**

 * <code>bigValue</code> - An arbitrary-precision binary floating-point number.
+Can be null.

 **Returns:**

-* A CBOR number.
+* The given number encoded as a CBOR object.
+Returns CBORObject.Null if <code>bigValue</code> is null.

 ### FromObject
-    public static CBORObject FromObject​(com.upokecenter.numbers.ERational bigValue) Generates a CBOR object from a rational number.
+    public static CBORObject FromObject​(com.upokecenter.numbers.ERational bigValue) Generates a CBOR object from an arbitrary-precision rational number.
+The CBOR object is generated as follows (this is a change in version 4.0): <ul> <li>If the number is null, returns CBORObject.Null.</li>
+ <li>Otherwise, if the number expresses infinity, not-a-number, or
+ negative zero, the CBOR object will have tag 270 and the appropriate format.</li> <li>Otherwise, the CBOR object will have tag 30 and the appropriate format.</li></ul>

 **Parameters:**

-* <code>bigValue</code> - A rational number.
+* <code>bigValue</code> - An arbitrary-precision rational number.
+Can be null.

 **Returns:**

-* A CBOR number.
+* The given number encoded as a CBOR object.
+Returns CBORObject.Null if <code>bigValue</code> is null.

 ### FromObject
-    public static CBORObject FromObject​(com.upokecenter.numbers.EDecimal otherValue) Generates a CBOR object from a decimal number.
+    public static CBORObject FromObject​(com.upokecenter.numbers.EDecimal bigValue) Generates a CBOR object from a decimal number.
+The CBOR object is generated as follows (this is a change in version 4.0): <ul> <li>If the number is null, returns CBORObject.Null.</li> <li>Otherwise, if the number expresses infinity, not-a-number, or negative zero, the CBOR object will have tag 268 and the appropriate format.</li> <li>If the number's exponent is at least 2^64 or less than -(2^64), the CBOR object will have tag 264 and the appropriate format.</li>
+ <li>Otherwise, the CBOR object will have tag 4 and the appropriate
+ format.</li></ul>

 **Parameters:**

-* <code>otherValue</code> - An arbitrary-precision decimal number.
+* <code>bigValue</code> - An arbitrary-precision decimal number.
+Can be null.

 **Returns:**

-* A CBOR number.
+* The given number encoded as a CBOR object.
+Returns CBORObject.Null if <code>bigValue</code> is null.

 ### FromObject
     public static CBORObject FromObject​(java.lang.String strValue)